Anais-RV/sql-chipi-case/challenges/day2_joins_analysis.md

-# 🐼 sql-chipi-case: Retos del Día 2 - JOINs y Análisis# 🐼 sql-chipi-case: Retos del Día 2 - JOINs y Análisis# 🐼 sql-chipi-case: Retos del Día 2 - JOINs y Análisis Avanzado
+# 🐼 sql-chipi-case: Retos del Día 2 - JOINs y Análisis# 🐼 sql-chipi-case: Retos del Día 2 - JOINs y Análisis# 🐼 sql-chipi-case: Retos del Día 2 - JOINs y Análisis# 🐼 sql-chipi-case: Retos del Día 2 - JOINs y Análisis Avanzado